Due to COVID-19, BLM is temporarily restricting in-person public access to visitor centers and public rooms in some of our Alaska offices. LEARN MORE>

 COOK INLET: Exploration and production in the Cook Inlet Region began in the 1950s and continues to contribute to Alaska's economic and energy needs.
 Natural gas produced from this region is a vital resource for communities as Anchorage and southcentral Alaska.
 All gas-fired electric plants in Southcentral rely on Cook Inlet as their fuel source.

 NPR-A: The NPR-A generated more than $56M in oil and gas lease revenue in 2019.
 It includes approximately 23 million of the bureau’s 25 million acres of federal mineral estate nationwide and is an important resource for meeting America's energy needs.
 Exploration in the NPR-A has three distinct exploration periods: the first two were government-led efforts from 1945-1952 and 1975-1981 and resulted in several discoveries but no sustainable production.
 The third period of exploration continues today, and it began following the1999-2010 lease sales in the NPR-A. This exploration period has resulted in several discoveries.

-COASTAL PLAIN: The BLM will conduct its first lease sale in the Coastal Plain of ANWR by December 2021, offering at least 400,000 acres of high-potential hydrocarbon lands for bid as required by the 2017 Tax Act (Public Law 115-97).
-The act directs the BLM to conduct two such sales by 2024 to be managed similar to the administration of lease sales under the Naval Petroleum Reserves Production Act of 1976 (including regulations).
+COASTAL PLAIN: The BLM conducted its first lease sale in the Coastal Plain of ANWR Jan.
+6, 2021.
+The 2017 Tax Act (Public Law 115-97) directs the BLM to conduct two sales offering at least 400,000 acres of high-potential hydrocarbon lands for bid by 2024 to be managed similar to the administration of lease sales under the Naval Petroleum Reserves Production Act of 1976 (including regulations).

-Leasing is pursuant to the Record of Decision for the Coastal Plain Oil and Gas Leasing Program Environmental Impact Statement (EIS).
-Any future oil and gas development actions will require a separate detailed environmental analysis.
+Leasing is pursuant to the Coastal Plain Oil and Gas Leasing Program August 2020 Record of Decision (ROD) Any future oil and gas development actions will require a separate detailed environmental analysis.